GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-testing.md

 For unit tests you do not need Spring.
 Eventual dependencies need to be faked but you can do that with stubs and mocks.

-JUnit 5 has extensible architecture via the @ExtendWith annotaion.
+JUnit 5 has extensible architecture via the @ExtendWith annotation.
 It replaces JUnit 4's @RunWith.
 The advantage lies in the fact that with JUnit 5 you can use multiple extensions at the same time.
 Spring's extension point is the SpringExtension class, which is a Spring-aware test-runner.

 To set it up, start with: